allegro/allegro.tech/_posts/2015-03-29-Reasons-why-to-learn-groovy.md

 from slang, where “groovy” means “cool”, “amazing” or “fashionable”.
 This programming language was designed to be so, but is it still *groovy* nowadays?
 Creator of Groovy, James Strachan, admitted that he wouldn’t have created Groovy if he had known anything about Scala.
 But his project started living its own life.
-Let’s take a look what it has to offer us now.
+Let’s take a look at what it has to offer us now.

-### It’s easy for Java developer
+### It’s easy for a Java developer
 Groovy is easy.
 Most of the code you write in Java will compile and work as expected.
-Sure, sometimes you’ll get surprised by Groovy’s behaviour, but such cases are very limited.
+Sure, sometimes you’ll be surprised by Groovy’s behaviour, but such cases are very limited.
 E.g.
 == operator won’t compare instances but call equals method instead.
 Isn’t it more intuitive though?

-Learning curve for Groovy is flat, it won’t be challenging for someone who is fluent with Java.
+The learning curve for Groovy is flat, it won’t be challenging for someone who is fluent in Java.
 Also you don’t need to learn everything new from Groovy — you can discover new features step by step, so you won’t get overwhelmed.

 ### Groovy’s syntax is groovy
 Groovy was thought and designed to be less *verbose* than Java.
-Unnecessary semicolons, lots of syntactic sugar make you write faster and also without worrying about most of boiler plate code.
+Unnecessary semicolons, lots of syntactic sugar help you write faster and also without worrying about most of boiler plate code.
 Let’s
 compare:

 ```groovy